Home/ Blog/ Healthy Living/

 Make a list of questions

 Write out a list of questions or goals for your conversation with your provider ahead of time so you don’t forget anything.
 Given that this is a vulnerable conversation, it can be easy to be distracted by nerves.
 You may even want to include questions about the provider’s experience.
-“Consider asking them how much experience or interest they have with queer and trans healthcare and if they have ever had a trans or queer patient before to try and see if it's a safe space,” says One Medical provider Calvin Gilbert, FNP.
+Asking your provider how much experience or interest they have with queer and trans healthcare, and whether they’ve ever had a queer or trans patient before, may help you determine if it’s a safe space.
 It’s also okay if you don’t know what the right questions are.
 “It’s ok not to know what you need to be aware of,” says Fam.
 “Making that known internally and externally with a simple phrase like, ‘I don't know if there is anything I need to be aware of to help me stay healthy,’ can help relieve that burden of responsibility off of the patient.”

 Only share what you’re comfortable with